matomatical/tp-link-sms/README.md

 I don't use my LTE router with a SIM these days but one day I might put this to use.
 Until then, someone else might be able to use it too.

+Notes:

-Note: I'm pretty sure there is an android binary somewhere in the router powering the cellular and LTE connection, no idea how (in)secure it is.
+* I'm pretty sure there is an android binary somewhere in the router powering the cellular and LTE connection, no idea how (in)secure it is.
+* This script uses Python3 and the third-party `requests` module.

 Matt